mikeferguson/robot_calibration/README.md

 # Robot Calibration

-This package offers calibration of a number of parameters of a robot, such as:
+This package offers ROS nodes.
+The primary one is called _calibrate_, and can be used to calibrate a number of parameters of a robot, such as:

  * 3D Camera intrinsics and extrinsics
  * Joint angle offsets